 High Exposure: An Enduring Passion for Everest and Unforgiving Places (1999) by David Breashears

-A look inside the life and thoughts of one of the world’s most famous climbers.
+This book looks inside the life and thoughts of one of the world’s most famous climbers.

 A Life On The Edge (1999) by Jim Whittaker